Welcome to the Big Baselang Review – a review with a twist!

 Only two minor issues were my log-in timing out too fast and that the teachers weren’t listed in alphabetical order, which made choosing my favourite ones a fraction more time consuming than it needed to be.
 [Olly: I've been told the alphabetical issue has now been fixed.]

-Customer service was excellent, any queries were responded to within a few hours, or even minutes, by staff who were helpful and genuinely keen for me to get the most out of the Baselang experience.
+Customer service was excellent, and helpful staff responded to any queries within a few hours, or even minutes.
+They were genuinely keen for me to get the most out of the Baselang experience.

 However there are plenty of great teachers scheduled from the early afternoon onwards.